sierramcarter7/Group-Project/README.md

 <img width="442" alt="image (9)" src="https://github.com/user-attachments/assets/c2a35988-7be1-4843-9010-20f402e5f209" />

-4.Query 4 gives the user insight into the events with the most attendees.
+4. Query 4 gives the user insight into the events with the most attendees.
 This query helps to provide insights like determining which types of events perform best, enabling targeted marketing strategies to maximize attendance.
-Additionally it can guide decisions on venue selection,staffing,and resource allocation based on historical attendance data.
-Moreover managers will be provided with data on which events attract the most people, allowing them to analyze trends and replicate successful strategies.Finally this query ensures that event spaces are adequately sized and staffed to handle expected crowds, reducing overcrowding and improving the attendee experience.
-This querey works by: Displaying the event ID, event name, and count of total attendees per event.
+Additionally, it can guide decisions on venue selection, staffing, and resource allocation based on historical attendance data.
+Moreover, managers will be provided with data on which events attract the most people, allowing them to analyze trends and replicate successful strategies.
+Finally, this query ensures that event spaces are adequately sized and staffed to handle expected crowds, reducing overcrowding and improving the attendee experience.
+This query works by: Displaying the event ID, event name, and count of total attendees per event.
-Joining attendees table with event table so we can acquire the count of total attendees.
+Joining the attendees table with the event table so we can acquire the count of total attendees.
 Groups by event ID and event name to show per-event statistics.
 Orders by total attendees in descending order to highlight the most attended events first.